romantic668/Music_app/README.md

 # Music App

-> Music App was a course project built from scratch using vanillaJS, jQuery, Sequelize ORM with Session tokens stored on the server.
+> Music App was a course project built from scratch using vanillaJS, css, jQuery, Sequelize ORM with Session tokens stored on the server.
 Socket.io is also added for real time adding and deleting songs.

 ## Available Scripts